wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Arrow pointer

-= For variable offer products why there is no drop-down to select variation? = For a Variable Offer product as soon as the customer will tick the checkbox to accept the offer, a variation pop-up will appear with respective variations, variation product images, and offer prices.
+= For variable offer products why there is no drop-down to select variation? = For a Variable Offer product as soon as the customer ticks the checkbox to accept the offer, a variation pop-up will appear with respective variations, variation product images, and offer prices.

-= Can I show more than one order bumps on one page? = Yes, in the premium version of WooCommerce order bump, you can show more than one bump at a time.
+= Can I show more than one order bump on one page? = Yes, in the premium version of WooCommerce order bump, you can show more than one bump at a time.
 To set that go to Global settings and set the number of bumps you want to show like 2,3 or more.

 = Can I change the location where the offer should be shown? =